Avoiding Mistakes When Getting a Business Loan

 Over two-thirds of business loan applications are rejected2.
 Why?
 Failing to provide accurate financial data is one of the biggest reasons a bank turns down a business owner’s loan application.
 As tempting as it may be to lie about your credit score, you’ll be penalized for doing so with a lower loan amount—if the lender gives you any money at all.

-Business owners should use a loan application to showcase their ability to repay debt in a timely manner.
+Business owners should use a loan application to showcase their ability to repay debt in on time.
 Include documents like tax returns, bank statements, an outline of your investments and assets, and revenue projections for your company to show you’re financially reliable and can make those monthly payments.
-Without that proof, banks and lenders alike will hesitate to partner with you.
+Banks and lenders alike will hesitate to partner with you without that proof.
 Crafting a rock-solid business plan will also help a lender see your potential.

 4. Don’t ask for too little

-Finding the Goldilocks of loan amounts is a tricky task, but it turns out Papa Bear may have had the answer all along.
+Finding the Goldilocks of loan amounts is a tricky task, but we've got your back.
 Business.org has found that business owners only receive an average of 42% of the funds they ask for—so don’t be afraid to set your loan request a little higher than the amount of money you actually need.
 That way, you’re more likely to get the right amount of working capital.

 5. Learn about your loan options

 To help you choose the right loan for your business, it pays to know your options.
-Take a look at our list of loan types so that you know what to expect.
+Take a look at our list of loan types to know what to expect.

 - U.S. Small Business Association (SBA) loan—This option gives you low interest rates and long terms, but you have to meet pretty strict requirements to qualify.